FanDuel promo code: Get $300 in bonus bets for Bills-Falcons, Bears-Commanders on Monday Night Football

 Buffalo Bills vs. Atlanta Falcons, 7:15 p.m.
 ET

-The Buffalo Bills (4-1) head on the road to play the Atlanta Falcons (2-2).
-The Bills dropped their previous outing, falling 23-20 to the New England Patriots last week on Sunday Night Football.
-Atlanta was on a bye last week but defeated the Washington Commanders 34-27 on Sept.
-28. Buffalo is a 3.5-point favorite, and the over/under is set at 49.5 in today's NFL odds.
+The Buffalo Bills (4-1) and the Atlanta Falcons (2-2) square off in the first primetime game of the evening.
+Last week, the Bills lost 23-20 to the New England Patriots.
+The Falcons were on a bye last week.
+Atlanta defeated the Washington Commanders 34-27 on Sept.
+28. Buffalo is a 4.5-point favorite, and the over/under is set at 49.5.
+SportsLine's model has the over cashing in 50% of simulations.

 Chicago Bears vs. Washington Commanders, 8:15 p.m.
 ET